jemmy512/book-notes/Linux/linux-kernel-proc.md

                         if (!lowest_mask || !fitness_fn)
                             return 1;

-                        /* Ensure the capacity of the CPUs fit the task */ for_each_cpu(cpu, lowest_mask) {
+                        /* 1.1.2 remove cpu which is incapable for this task */ for_each_cpu(cpu, lowest_mask) {
                             if (!fitness_fn(p, cpu)) {
                                 cpumask_clear_cpu(cpu, lowest_mask);